Worst to First Jerseys: Washington Capitals

 The Washington Capitals have kept a pretty consistent look since joining the NHL in 1974, aside from the a period from the mid-’90s to mid-’00s.
 After that hiccup, they went back to the original jersey concept.
 So, there’s two main concepts/eras for the Caps’ jerseys, with a couple variations within each, and a few specialty jerseys thrown in for good measure.
 And because of playing in DC, there’s a distinctly American feel to all of them, from eagles to the Capitol building to stars and stripes.
 ‘Merica!

 Here’s how this works: I’ll count down, from worst to first, all the jerseys the Caps have ever worn.
 Homes and aways will be lumped into the same category (so, more of a jersey “era”) and I won’t worry about small changes (like slightly changed positions of piping for example).
 Third jerseys will stand on their own.
 And I’m focusing on the jerseys only, not the entire uniform.
-And, as always, I have to thanks Chris Creamer and the good people at SportsLogos.net for the jersey images.
-For the Capitals, there’s 6 different jerseys/eras.
+For the Capitals, there’s six different jerseys/eras.
 And we’ll start with the worst one:

 6. 1997–2000 Home & Alternate Jerseys, 2000–2007 Home & Away Jerseys

 The worst jerseys the Capitals ever wore are from an era that’s seeing a bit of nostalgic re-birth recently.
 Just remember, the ’90s created very few good designs in hockey, and nostalgia can be the most toxic drug ever, making you crave for something that was never really that good at all.